skalenetwork/documentation/validators/fuji/soft-upgrade-testnet.md

 ##### Ledger wallet

-If you want to use ledger you should install ETH ledger application and  initilize device with `setup-ledger` command.
+If you want to use Ledger you should install the ETH ledger application and initialize the device with `setup-ledger` command.

 **Terminal Command:**